 Customers don’t always pay attention to fast casual restaurant overhead music, but that doesn’t mean they’re not affected by it.
-Subconsciously, the music you choose for your restaurant can impact what items you sell, how big your tickets are, and how long your customers stay.
+Subconsciously, the music you choose for your quick-service restaurant can impact what items you sell, how big your tickets are, and how long your customers stay.

 "Brand fit music,” (music that matches your brand's persona) lifts restaurant sales by over 9%.

 Restaurant managers have a chance to grow their sales and create a better customer experience just by thinking carefully about their music choices.